Confirmed Speakers Include:

 Key issues to be addressed:

-- Accessing and providing financial support for care leavers
+- Accessing & providing financial support for care leavers

-- Understanding the best points in time and methods for providing help and support
+- Understanding key intervention points & methods for providing help & support

 Who should attend?